-The Office of Bilingual Education and World Languages (OBEWL) of the New York State Education Department (NYSED) presents this next workshop in its 2021 Professional Learning Series.
-This online workshop, "Understanding Unit Planning Part 3 - Checkpoint B", is offered free of charge for world language educators and administrators working and studying in New York State schools, colleges, and universities.
+The Office of Bilingual Education and World Languages (OBEWL) of the New York State Education Department (NYSED) presents "Understanding Unit Planning Part 3 - Checkpoint B".

 Workshop description: In this session you will learn how to use Backward Design to prepare a unit for learners at the Checkpoint B level.
 You will see examples of how the NYS World Language Standards can be used to define student outcomes and how these standards can be assessed using an Integrated Performance Assessment.
 Lastly, you will come away with a variety of tasks that can be used to plan learning experiences for your students in the Interpretive, Interpersonal, and Presentational modes, as well as to increase their intercultural competence.

 Workshop presenter: Lisa Shepard is an independent consultant who spent the first 29 years of her career teaching French at the secondary level.
 During that time she earned her National Board Certification, was chosen as the Ohio World Language Teacher of the Year in 2016, and began publishing her blog, Madame’s Musings.
 She is now using her experience with standards-based unit design and proficiency-based instruction to provide professional development to world language teachers around the country.
 Lisa is also a #langchat moderator and a frequent presenter at local, state, regional and national conferences.